-Sales tax is Consumption tax imposed by the government on the sales of goods and services.
-So in the US sales tax is charged to the ultimate user, usually the consumer of the product.
-Unlike VAT which you frequently see in European countries, which is taxed each stage of the production cycle.
+Sales tax is the Consumption tax imposed by the government on the sales of goods and services.
+So in the US, sales tax is charged to the ultimate user, usually the product’s consumer, unlike VAT which you frequently see in European countries, which is taxed at each stage of the production cycle.

-Sales tax is all done on the state and local level and nothing on the federal level which actually makes it extra crazy since each state has its own stakes rate
+Sales tax is all done on the state and local level and nothing on the federal level, which makes it extra crazy since each state has its own stakes rate.

 How Do I Keep Up With So Many Sales Taxes?

-So you may be asking, ok i guess that’s not too bad so I just have to keep up with about 45-50 state sales rates right?
-Yeah I wish it was that simple…what’s even more insane, most states allow the cities, counties and districts to create their own sales tax rate too, which means there could be over 900-1000 sales tax rate you may need to keep up with!
+So you may be asking, ok, I guess that’s not too bad, so I have to keep up with about 45-50 state sales rates, right?
+Yeah, I wish it was that simple… what’s even more insane, most states allow the cities, counties and districts to create their own sales tax rate too, which means there could be over 900-1000 sales tax rates you may need to keep up with!

 What Is Nexus?

 What does it mean?
-Nexus is defined as a connection or affiliation to an area that triggers sales tax.
+Nexus is a connection or affiliation to an area that triggers sales tax.
 That’s all.
-There are two main ways that you can trigger nexus.
-One is physical presence and the other is economic condition
+There are two main ways that you can start NNexus.
+One is a physical presence, and the other is an economic condition.

-Here are some common activities that will trigger Nexus.
+Here are some everyday activities that will trigger Nexus.

 - Office, store or other location in a state